Living Abroad in France: Dos and Don'ts

 | A typical street scene in the "old town" of Nice.

 "When in Rome, do as the Romans do."
 You've heard it so often that you may no longer pay attention to what it means.
 Yet in this age of globalization it's as true as ever.
 Conversing with people from other countries over the Web is one thing; living overseas requires tact and cultural insight.
 The following dos and don'ts will help you avoid some of the more common faux pas, but keeping your eyes open and observing local manners and traditions is the only way to avoid gaffes.

 - Don't begin a conversation with a Frenchman in English, no matter how rusty your French is.
 It's the best way to assure that he'll make no attempt to reply in English, even if he knows some.
-The French take pride in their language, and the best way to show your respect is to do your best to speak French—even if it's just a few, badly pronounced words.
+The French take pride in their language, and the best way to show your respect and earn respect is to do your best to speak French—even if it's just a few, badly pronounced words.
 What matters is that you've shown yourself as polite.
 Many a Frenchman will then come to your rescue in English.
 If you work in a French company, do make an effort to gradually improve your French.
 English is still seen as a rival language that threatens the position of French as a world language (some still have the illusion) and undermines the purity of French by sneaking in words like sandwich, hamburger, cookie, streaming, best seller, week-end, meeting, etc.